Some notes

 elevate Brovkin, always trustful of his narod.]

-*--Peter asks that Brovkin divulge his fathers name, thus to attach it as his
+*--Peter asks that Brovkin divulge his fathers name, thus to attach it

-family origins.
+Family name in old times was a sign of aristocratic origins.
 Like the terms "Mister" or "Mistress" in English-language

 cultures, the patronymic has become standard for all Russians in our time.
 Peter

-was Petr Alekseevich Romanov (Peter, son of Aleksei, of the Romanov family).
+was Petr Alekseevich Romanov (Peter, son of Aleksei, of the Romanov family)

 *--Foreigners hop to their feet, but it is too late.
 Brovkin, rather than they,

-*--A courier informs Peter that a foreign ship with an important ambassador needs
+*--A courier informs Peter that a foreign ship with an important ambassador needs the pilot

 *--But the pilot is smashed.
 What to do?
-Peter strips the pilot's windbreaker, puts
+Peter strips the pilot's windbreaker, puts it on, and

-bolts for the door.
+bolts for the door

 Scene eight

-Now we see what a fine pilot Peter is, an accomplished
+Now we see what a fine pilot Peter is, an accomplished sailor

 *--Peter has the foreign sailors clambering up the sheets, even though they are